eaglesky/CodingPractices/AlgorithmsReview.md

 * Iterator related:
   - [Leetcode] Flatten 2D Vector(Algorithm** and Implementation*).
 Very basic iterator implementation problem.
   - [Leetcode] Flatten Nested List Iterator(Algorithms** and Implementation*).
 Remeber the best two implementations.
 This problem is special, since the iterator has to go past the next element to be returned.
+  - [Leetcode] Binary Search Tree Iterator(Algorithm** and Implementation*).
+Remember this step-iteration of inorder traversal.
+What's the iterator for preorder and postorder traversal?
+  - [Leetcode] Zigzag Iterator(Algorithm*).
+Remember the clever way of cyclic iteration with conditional removal.
+  - [Leetcode] Peeking Iterator(Algorithm* and Implementation**).
+Pay attention to the test.